swift-server/sswg/proposals/00??-swift-backtrace.md

 ## Alternatives considered

-The obvious and correct solution to backtraces on Linux is to add support for the in the Swift runtime.
+The obvious correct solution to backtraces on Linux is to add support for them in the Swift runtime.
 Since the changes required to support that are non-trivial and may take a awhile to ship, this package provides a stop-gap solution.